Ed Mirvish Theatre: 1980s and 1990s

 On September 20, 1989, the theatre officially re-opened.
 The theatre's first legitimate live theatrical production was the Canadian premiere of Andrew Lloyd Webber's musical The Phantom of the Opera.
 The musical's original cast starred Colm Wilkinson as The Phantom and Rebecca Caine as Christine Daaé.
 In 1999, Kiss lead singer Paul Stanley played The Phantom for several months, until the show's closing.

 On April 13, 1998, Drabinsky stepped down as CEO of Livent.
 He was replaced in the role by Michael Ovitz, who now owned a controlling stake in the company.
 After finding what were considered "serious accounting irregularities", Drabinsky and Gottlieb were suspended and Livent was forced to file for bankruptcy protection.

 On October 31, 1999, the Canadian production of The Phantom of the Opera closed at the Pantages Theatre.
 The show played for over a decade and 4,226 performances.

-In 1999, Livent was forced to sell off their assets, with the Pantages Theatre being purchased by Clear Channel Entertainment.
+In 1999, Livent was forced to sell its assets, and Clear Channel Entertainment purchased the Pantages Theatre.